benninkc/Help-Out/README.md

 4) Type your password for your MySQL user account.
 5) Under database enter the name of the schema you want to access.

+--Google Maps JS API--
+1) Follow the guide here: https://developers.google.com/maps/documentation/javascript/get-api-key
+2) Once you have your auth key insert it into the HTML located in the main.handlebars page in the layouts folder.